EduardSales/RogueLib/README.md

 private void ExportCSV(string _path)
 {
   //You'll have to put the path where you want the pdf to be sored localy on your PC
-  //In this one you dont specify the name, because it generates diferent csv
+  //In this one you dont specify the name, because it generates more than one .csv Vault.Instance.GenerateCSVReport(_path);
-  //Doing this you can choose what you wanna save and how Vault.Instance.GenerateCSVReport(_path);
 }
 ```